realmcu/HoneyGUI/doc/en/GUI-APP/LVGL/fwk_app_lvgl.md

 5. Select the font file (TTF/WOFF).
 6. Set the Unicode range of characters to convert, or directly list the characters that need to be converted.

 The [LVGL Overview Fonts](https://docs.lvgl.io/8.3/overview/font.html) document provides detailed instructions on how to use font resources and the font conversion tool in LVGL, along with simple usage examples.
 In the example, `lv_example_label_3()` demonstrates how to configure a specific font for a label control.
+To automatically build font resources generated as C arrays, place them under the directory `your HoneyGUI dir/gui_engine/example/screen_lvgl/assets/` directory.

 LVGL provides built-in fonts, which are saved as arrays in the directory `your HoneyGUI dir/lvgl/src/font/`.
 Each font file specifies the included characters at the beginning of the file.
 The built-in fonts include a Chinese font, `lv_font_simsun_16_cjk.c`, which is a CJK (Chinese, Japanese, and Korean) 16px font, but it is a single font size with a limited character set.